 With The Bombers now defunct in that market, Ray Stevens took on partners Peter Maivia in 1969, and then again almost nine years later with Moondog Mayne in November 1977, to win the NWA World Tag Titles there.
 However, elsewhere, the Bombers were still a commodity that could be counted on to draw, and they surely did.

 Becoming "The Crippler"

 The end of the sixties brought the desire for change, and Stevens looked elsewhere to establish himself.
 The San Francisco market, while being so good to him, was nearly tapped out for him, so the time to move on had finally come.
 He set his sights on the frigid land of Minnesota, which was a serious departure from the California coast, in more ways than one.

 He found another long-standing tag team partner when he got there, as well as a manager in tow.
 They gelled in short order and then began to take on any team that wanted to face them.
 Nick Bockwinkel had made a name for himself around the NWA and AWA at this point, and the two captured the AWA World Tag Team Titles in January of 1972, from Verne Gagne and Billy Robinson.
 This was the first of three reigns for them with the belts there until 1974, before finally being unseated by the Crusher and the Bruiser.
 During that time, they also traveled to Florida and won the NWA Florida Tag Team Titles in the summer of ’72.

-During 1972, he took on the now infamous nickname of "The Crippler" after he dropped the bombs away onto the leg of Dick Beyer, who was working as Doctor X, helplessly tied up in the ropes.
+During 1972, he took on the now well-known nickname of "The Crippler" after he dropped the bombs away onto the leg of Dick Beyer, who was working as Doctor X, helplessly tied up in the ropes.
 They played out the story angle that portrayed Stevens as having put the Dr. out of commission, which helped to secure even more heat for Stevens as a heel, as well as allowing Beyer to take time for a run in Japan as The Destroyer, under which he had become enormously popular over there.
 This was good business and protected them both for a better payday.